QBFreak/SolarWinds-Evennia/world/README.md

  * Rooms now inherit from [typeclasses.object.Object](/typeclasses/objects.py)
    to provide exit sorting

+[spaceobject.py](spaceobject.py) - Objects that can be found scattered throughout space

 [wilderness.py](wilderness.py) - Minor modification to the stock wilderness contrib
  * Removed the limitation of coordinates to positive numbers